entrostat/docker-hash-build/README.md

 I recommend logging into your registry beforehand since this `cli` just calls the `docker` cli through terminal.
 However, if you would like to include the login credentials in the `cli` call (for example in CI/CD pipelines), you can specify the registry, username, and password.

+## Platforms

+By default, images are built for `amd64`, but you are able to specify the platform that you would like to build for.
+Currently, I've added the following options: `linux/amd64`, `linux/arm64`, `linux/arm/v7`, `linux/arm/v6`.
+If you need any others, please open an issue or PR the change into the repo.

 # Getting Started (Contributing)

 To develop on the project, clone it and run: